mate-academy/devops_todolist_kubernetes_task_5_working_with_deployments/README.md

 In order to deploy the app to k8s you should execute the next steps:
 Create namespace
-You can edit the file namespace.yml and change value 'todoapp' on 'mateapp' and then execute the next command kubectl apply -f namespace.yml
-OR You can create the namespace in CLI.
-You should execute the next command kubectl create namespace mateapp
+kubectl create namespace mateapp
 Then apply the next yaml files kubectl apply -f deployment.yml